RIKEN-RCCS/lens3/v2/doc/design-notes.md

 and performs authentications.
 It expects to receive a user identity in an http header X-REMOTE-USER.

 - Lens3 assumes a running environment isolated from users.
-MinIO runs as a user process and thus a user can kill/stop the process.
-It is not a problem because another MinIO process will be started and the operation will continue.
-However, stopping the MinIO processes will leave zombies (due to the behavior of sudo).
+An S3 backend server runs as a user process and thus a user can kill/stop the process.
+It is not a problem because another server process will be started and the operation will continue.
+However, stopping the server processes will leave zombies (due to the behavior of sudo).

 - Heartbeating may not be useful, because the configuration "backend_awake_duration" is usually short.
 The backend may be stopped before heartbeating failure reaches a preset count.

-- sudo and SIGSTOP (???): A sudo shows a peculiar behavior at a stop
+- sudo and SIGSTOP: A sudo shows a peculiar behavior at a stop signal:
-signal: It stops itself when a subprocess got stopped.
-A sudo process (which runs as a root) can be stopped by a user, because the MinIO runs as a usual user under sudo.
-This results in the MinIO process is never waited for.
+It stops itself when a subprocess got stopped.
+This means a sudo process (running as a root) can be stopped by a user.
+This results in the backend server process is never waited for.